Nanoonga/chtml-masonry/README.md

 ## Strategy

 CSS solutions to the masonry layout are fast, but they're fragile and nonobvious.
-Conventional JS is orders of magnitude slower than CSS because it manipulates a rendered DOM in situ.
+Conventional JS solutions are slow, because they manipulate an already-rendered DOM in situ.

-Computed HTML is almost as fast as CSS, because the browser's HTML interpreter is highly optimized for rendering DOMs from a stream of layout tags.
-If the attributes of every tag are computed from variables at runtime, the interpreter will never have to backtrack or repaint.
+Next to CSS, Computed HTML is the next-fastest layout strategy because (a) the browser's HTML interpreter is highly optimized for rendering DOMs from a stream of layout tags, (b) the attributes of every tag are known or computed in advance, therefore (c) the interpreter will never have to backtrack or repaint.

 ### High Definition Displays